Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/07_Custom_fields.md

 }
 ````````````````````````````````````````````````````````````````````````````````

 Now we can set this field on the band model.
-Do a PUT request to update the
+Do a PUT request to route
-band:
+"/bands/1?returnProperties=*,albums,customfields" to update the band:

-PUT /bands/1?returnProperties=*,albums,customfields

 ````````````````````````````````````````````````````````````````````````````````
 {